 Mix Magazine - Classic Tracks: The Runaways Cherry Bomb - I worked with Joan Jett at Fidelity Studios in 1979 and was interviewed for this article on the recording of Cherry Bomb, which also was recorded at Fidelity.

-Index of COMPUTE! articles by Joey Latimer - I wrote quite a few articles from COMPUTE!
-Magazine also in the 80's.
+Index of COMPUTE! articles by Joey Latimer - I also wrote quite a few articles for COMPUTE!
+Magazine in the 80's.
 Some of them seem pretty funny now.

 PDF Files of Articles and Programs

 Compute!
 April 1990 PC Sound Gets Serious by Joey Latimer.pdf

 Compute!
 Dec.
 1988 Music By The Numbers by Joey Latimer.pdf